curiousdragon/denoising-diffusion-jax/README.md

 Models," which investigates diffusion probabilistic models and denoising with the goal of generating new high quality image samples.

-In these series of Jupyter notebooks, we explore some of the key concepts from the paper and diffusion models in general.
-We hope they can be illustrative!
+In these series of written homework problems and Jupyter notebooks, we explore some of the key concepts from the paper and diffusion models in general.
+We hope the written and coding problems can be illustrative!

 ## Setup